letyciabasso/letyciabasso/README.md

 ## Hi! 👋 I'm Letycia

 - 🎓 I'm a Ph.D.
 Candidate in Genetics and Plant Breeding at ESALQ/USP, Brazil
-- 🔭 I’m currently working on functional genomics of plants
+- 🖥️ I'm adventuring the frontiers of Bioinformartics and 🌱 Plant breeding
 - 📚 I'm also studing data science and project management
 - 😄 My pronouns are she/her